yabellini/docs.carpentries.org/topic_folders/communications/resources/style-guide.md

 The Carpentries, while sounding plural, is a singular entity.
 Therefore, when referring to The Carpentries, verbs should also be singular, _e.g.,_ ‘The Carpentries is …’.
 The full and correct title for the merged organisation is The Carpentries.
 However, terminology such as ‘A Carpentries workshop …’ is acceptable.

 ##### colour
 Use adequate contrast to ensure the best readability.
 Colour should not be the only means of conveying information (indicating action, prompting a response, or distinguishing a visual element).
 Avoid using the colour combinations of red/green, green/brown, green/blue, blue/gray.
 Use shapes, patterns, textures, and labels to help distinguish differences.
+[Contrast Checker from WebAIM](https://webaim.org/resources/contrastchecker).

 ##### commas
 Use commas to separate clauses in long sentences.
 ‘If the judges truly reflected on their decisions regarding the non-award of prizes in 2010, they would not find it hard to see why people objected to their choices.’